SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 ## Claim
 So three things

-1) Chacko derives a sense of superiority at Oxford — believing that it grants him access to renewed understading
+1) Chacko derives a sense of superiority at Oxford — believing that it grants him access to a hightened and renewed understading
-	2) He does not simply read at harvard, he "reads" — attempting to "understand/interprete the nature" of things at oxford.
+	* He does not simply read at harvard, he "reads" — attempting to "understand/interprete the nature" of things at Oxford.
+	* Then, after he "understands", he "comes down".
+This is reminiscent as KJV Luke 19:5, when th